Last Updated: December 20, 2024

 Whether you pronounce it “Jif” or “Gif,” a GIF is a file format you’re likely already familiar with.

-GIFs are capable of being animated, and support the amusing animated loops we’ve become accustomed to encountering daily.
+GIFs are capable of being animated, and support the amusing animated loops we’ve become accustomed to encountering daily on interactive websites.
 Go ahead and hop on Giphy.com to explore random GIFS to your heart’s content.

 GIFs use a more limited color palette than other photo formats, so you shouldn’t use this format for a static photo.